 Your target market’s perception and opinion of your organisation is what drives (or hinders) the very first step towards conversion - visits to your site.
 Examining brand sentiment can be an informative and worthwhile exercise that guides the rest of your CRO programme.

 Tap into this sentiment by monitoring your social media accounts and conducting an analysis of social media sentiment - what you are trying to do is to identify the language and tone of voice that your customers use when either praising or criticising you on social media.
 You can also calculate your net promoter score, which is based on how likely your customers are to recommend you to a friend or colleague.

 As well as providing pivotal insight, incorporating existing data into your CRO research and analysis offers additional benefits.

 You save money by not having to perform additional research.
 In addition, utilising existing data that would otherwise linger forgotten in a filing cabinet helps maximise the ROI of your initial investment.
 Importantly, you can also kick-off your CRO programme and extract insights immediately, as opposed to spending time setting up surveys and having to wait for the results.

 Lastly, by analysing existing data before gathering additional information, you’re able to pinpoint areas that require additional research based on the age of the data.
 But be aware - data has a shelf-life, and over time stops being a worthwhile contribution to your research.
 Make sure the data is still relevant and useful.

 The most successful CRO programmes are those based on data, which is why incorporating the information you already have on hand is so important.
 Your hypothesis will generally not be based on existing data alone, but it all helps to build a picture.

-If you think you need help from the experts to use your existing data to boost your CRO success, read our ebook below for 8 questions you must ask to find, hire and get great results from CRO professionals.
+If you think you need help from experts to use your existing data to boost your CRO success, download our ebook below for 8 questions you must ask to find, hire and get great results from CRO professionals.